fisodd/www-fisodd-com/content/post/f-is-odd.rst

 line after line of hexadecimal digits, endless sequences that looked like
 ``6C6F 6F6B 7320 6D6F 7374 6C79 206C 696B 6520 6A75 6E6B``
-(except owing to the pecularities of the environment, the encoding scheme used was even less directly translatable).
+(except owing to the peculiarities of the environment, the encoding scheme used was even less directly translatable).

 .. figure:: hexdump.png